LearnersGuild/guide/Game_Manual/Basic_Gameplay.md

 Focus on these two activities and you will succeed.

+### Roles

+There are two roles: **Learner** and **Moderator**.

+Learners play the game; the Moderator acts as a referee and game master.

 ### Cycles

 The game moves forward through a series of 1-week cycles.
 Everything happens within a cycle; it is the primary game loop.

 Every cycle, learners select learning goals, form projects from them, practice their craft in the context of the project, and finish the cycle by reflecting on both the process and the outcome.

+Learners complete cycles on their journey to achieving dignified livelihood.

 ### Goal Selection